Maintenance Vendor Compliance: How PMCs Control Risk Across Operations

 Vendor compliance verifies whether requirements are met.
 Vendor management controls whether a vendor can operate.

 If a vendor can be dispatched while non-compliant, the system is tracking compliance rather than controlling it.
-Compliance-Led Vendor Management closes the gap by enforcing vendor eligibility continuously across the lifecycle.
+Compliance-Led Vendor Management closes the gap by enforcing vendor governance continuously across the lifecycle.
 This is what determines whether risk is contained or allowed into the portfolio.

 What Happens When Vendor Compliance Fails?